Taylor9701/taylors-ix-plugins/README.md

 A lot of the more difficult code here in the Rankings and Upgrades UIs were not meant for public release originally, essentially a "my eyes only" situation.
 As such they are not commented well and are not meant to be legible to others in that manner.
 Apologies for any difficulties this creates.

 I do not have the time to assist in any implementations or installations.
 Bugs should be reported here, please provide as much context as possible.

+## Unsupported Plugins
+As the folder name describes.
+Currently I only have the heavily modified Attributes plugin there.
+It is an EXAMPLE of how to implement complicated rolling systems and automating certain turn-based RPG mechanics, like a tabletop style attack system.
+This one was originally written by Verne but massive changed over time to be something very, very different from what he originally wrote before I took over programming at that community.